Alma Cogan: 1950s fame

-Too square for the 1960s
+1960s career

 The UK musical revolution of the 1960s, symbolised by the rise of the Beatles, suddenly made Cogan unfashionable; in the 1991 BBC documentary Alma Cogan: The Girl with the Giggle in Her Voice, Lionel Blair said she was perceived as "square".
-Her highest 1960s chart ranking in the UK was no. 26 with "We Got Love", and most of her successes at this time were abroad, notably in Sweden and Japan.
+Her highest 1960s chart ranking in the UK was no. 26 with "We Got Love", and most of her successes at this time were outside the UK, notably in Sweden and Japan.
 She was especially disappointed that her 1963 cover of the Exciters' US hit "Tell Him" did not return her to the UK charts, according to singer Eddie Grassham.
-In 1964, Cogan recorded "Tennessee Waltz" in a rock-and-roll ballad style; this version was no. 1 in Sweden for five weeks in the best selling chart "Kvällstoppen" and number 1 for no less than 8 weeks in the Swedish Voting Chart "Tio i Topp".
-Tennessee Waltz also reached the top 20 in Denmark, while a German language rendering reached no. 10 in Germany.
-She had another number one hit in Sweden in 1965, "The Birds and the Bees".
-Already the year before, 1963, she had had success in Sweden when her "Tell him" became a hit.
-It spent seven weeks in the best selling record chart "Kvällstoppen" and peaked at #10.
-When she in the mid-1960's toured around Sweden with popular local pop bands, whose members were some ten years younger than her, she got the playful nickname "popmormor" (pop-grandmother).
+"Tell Him" was a hit in Sweden: it spent seven weeks in the best selling record chart "Kvällstoppen" and peaked at no. 10.
+In 1964, Cogan recorded "Tennessee Waltz" in a rock-and-roll ballad style; this version was no. 1 in Sweden for five weeks in the best-selling chart "Kvällstoppen" and was number 1 for eight weeks in the Swedish voting chart "Tio i Topp".
+"Tennessee Waltz" also reached the top 20 in Denmark, while a German language rendering reached no. 10 in Germany.
+She had another number-one hit in Sweden in 1965, "The Birds and the Bees".
+When she toured around Sweden in the mid-1960s with popular local pop bands, whose members were some ten years younger than her, she acquired the playful nickname "popmormor" (pop-grandmother).

 Cogan also wrote some of her own songs.
-She co-wrote her 1963 record "Just Once More" (under the pseudonym of "Al Western") with her long-time pianist Stan Foster; her 1964 record "It's You" was also a Cogan-Foster collaboration, although this time she was credited under her own name.
+She co-wrote her 1963 record "Just Once More" (under the pseudonym of "Al Western") with her long-time pianist, Stan Foster.
 "Just Once More" peaked at no. 10 in the Swedish Voting Chart "Tio i Topp" in October 1963.
+Her 1964 single "It's You" was also a Cogan-Foster collaboration, although this time she was credited under her own name.
+Its B side, "I Knew Right Away", was also recorded by Little Pattie in 1967.

+Paul McCartney played tambourine on "It's You".
+Cogan recalled in 1964 that The Beatles had been recording in the adjoining studio when she was working on the song:

+There have also been suggestions that Ringo Starr performed on "It's You", but Cogan did not mention this in the 1964 quote above.
+However, she did suggest that all the basic tracks were completed when The Beatles heard the song.

-She continued to be a popular figure on the UK showbusiness scene, being offered the part of Nancy in Oliver!, appearing on the teenage hit-show Ready Steady Go!, and headlining at the Talk of the Town.
+She continued to be a popular figure on the UK showbusiness scene, being offered the part of Nancy in Oliver!, appearing on the teenage hit-show Ready Steady Go! and headlining at the Talk of the Town.